Billy Gunn

-Monty Kip Sopp (born November 1, 1963), better known by his ring name Billy Gunn, or as his current nickname Daddy Ass, is an American professional wrestler, currently signed to All Elite Wrestling (AEW) as a wrestler, coach and manager of The Acclaimed.
-Gunn is best known for his appearances in the World Wrestling Federation/Entertainment (WWF/E) from 1993 to 2004 and from 2012 to 2015.
-He also served as a coach on WWE's Tough Enough and was a trainer in NXT.
-He is also known for his appearances with Total Nonstop Action Wrestling (TNA) from 2005 to 2009.
+Monty Kip Sopp (born November 1, 1963), better known by his ring name Billy Gunn, is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he also performs under the ring name Daddy Ass and is the on-screen manager for Anthony Bowens.
+He was a member of The Acclaimed as a manager and the team's six-man tag team partner.
+He is also signed to WWE under a Legends contract.

+He was previously known for his tenures in World Wrestling Federation/Entertainment (WWF/E) from 1993 to 2004 and from 2012 to 2015, while also serving as a coach on WWE's Tough Enough and was a trainer in NXT.
+He also wrestled for Total Nonstop Action Wrestling from 2005 to 2009.

-Primarily a tag team wrestler, Gunn is an overall 11-time tag team champion in WWE with three different partners (with Bart Gunn as The Smoking Gunns, with Road Dogg as The New Age Outlaws, and with Chuck Palumbo as Billy and Chuck).
-He is also a one time WWF Intercontinental Champion and a two time WWF Hardcore Champion, giving him 14 total championships in WWE.
-He is the 1999 King of the Ring tournament winner, and was inducted into the WWE Hall of Fame in 2019 as a member of D-Generation X.
+Primarily a tag team wrestler, Gunn is an overall 11-time tag team champion in WWE with three different partners (with Bart Gunn as The Smoking Gunns; with Road Dogg as The New Age Outlaws; and with Chuck Palumbo as Billy and Chuck).
+He is also a former one-time WWF Intercontinental Champion and a two-time WWF Hardcore Champion, giving him 14 total championships in WWE.
+He also won the 1999 King of the Ring tournament, and was inducted into the WWE Hall of Fame in 2019 as a member of D-Generation X. At AEW, Gunn is a former one-time and longest reigning AEW World Trios Champions with The Acclaimed (Max Caster and Anthony Bowens).

 Professional wrestling career

 Early career (1989–1993)

-After a stint as a professional bull rider in Professional Rodeo Cowboys Association, Sopp left the profession in his early-20s in order to pursue a career as a professional wrestler.
+Gunn trained as a bull rider while attending Oviedo High School in Oviedo, Florida.
+After a stint as a professional bull rider in Professional Rodeo Cowboys Association, Sopp left the profession in his early 20s in order to pursue a career as a professional wrestler.
 Trained by Jerry Gray, Sopp wrestled on the independent circuit for eight years (including a brief stint as enhancement talent for World Championship Wrestling (WCW) before signing a contract with the World Wrestling Federation (WWF) in 1993.